2018 Georgia state elections

 A general election was held in the U.S. state of Georgia on November 6, 2018.
 All of Georgia's executive officers were up for election, as well as all of Georgia's fourteen seats in the United States House of Representatives.
 Neither U.S. Senate seat was up for election in 2018.
+Early voting for the general election was held from October 15 to 26.
+The primary for all offices was held on May 22, 2018, with early voting being held April 30 to May 18.

 The Republican Party won every statewide office in 2018.

 Governor

 Incumbent Republican governor Nathan Deal was term-limited and unable to seek re-election to a third consecutive term.

 Secretary of State Brian Kemp won the Republican nomination, defeating incumbent Republican lieutenant governor Casey Cagle in a runoff election.
 Georgia General Assembly Minority Leader Stacey Abrams won the Democratic nomination.
 Ted Metz ran for the Libertarian Party.
 Kemp beat Abrams following a very divisive campaign.

 Lieutenant governor

 Potential Republican candidates included Georgia Senate President Pro Tempore David Shafer, State Representative Geoff Duncan, Senate Majority Leader Bill Cowsert, State Senator Butch Miller, State Senator Burt Jones, Secretary of State Brian Kemp, Public Service Commissioner Tim Echols and former adjutant general of the Georgia National Guard Jim Butterworth.
 State Representative Allen Peake was also speculated as a potential candidate, but ruled out a bid.

 As of November 2017, the declared Democratic candidate was Sarah Riggs Amico, an auto executive.
 Potential Democratic candidates included 2010 Attorney General nominee, former Dougherty County District Attorney Ken Hodges.